cysouw/diathesis/text/c02_structure.md

 # The structure of a diathesis {#sec:structure}

-## Terminology {#sec:intro-terminology}
+## Analytical dimensions {#sec:intro-terminology}

-In their cross-linguistic survey of diathesis, Zuñiga & Kittilä [-@zuniga2019] distinguish between the terms 'diathesis', 'diathetical operation', 'grammatical voice' and 'transitivity'.
-I completely subscribe to these conceptual distinctions.
-However, throughout this book I have decided to simplify the terminology and basically use the term 'diathesis' for all four concepts.
-Still, the concepts ~~valency~~ ([@sec:intro-valency]), ~~voice~~ ([@sec:intro-voice]), and ~~diathetical operation~~ ([@sec:intro-diathetical-operations]) are central in the analysis of the structure of a diathesis and will be discussed extensively in this chapter.
+The central concepts to analyse the structure of a diathesis are ~~valency~~ ([@sec:intro-valency]), ~~voice~~ ([@sec:intro-voice]) and ~~diathetical operation~~ ([@sec:intro-diathetical-operations]).
+These concepts will be discussed extensively in this chapter.
 Two new concepts are introduced as well, namely ~~stacking~~ ([@sec:intro-stacking]) and ~~chaining~~ ([@sec:intro-chaining]).
 Finally, I will present an extensive discussion about ~~naming~~ diatheses at the end of this chapter ([@sec:intro-naming]).

-A diathesis (as defined here) is an alternation between two clausal construction.
-To be more precise, this is what is called a 'diathetical operation' in Zuñiga & Kittilä [-@zuniga2019: 4].
+A diathesis (as defined in [@sec:intro-basic-definition]) is an alternation between two different clausal construction.
 Each of the alternants show a different mapping of (grammatical) expressions onto (semantic) roles.
-Individually, each such mapping between expressions and roles is called a 'diathesis' in Zuñiga & Kittilä [-@zuniga2019: 4].
+Such an alternation is what is called a 'diathetical operation' in Zuñiga & Kittilä [-@zuniga2019: 4], in contrast to the term 'diathesis' being used for each individual mapping between expressions and roles.
 However, because I will only consider diathetical operations between an unmarked basic clause and a marked alternant, I have decided to simplify the terminology in this book.
 Both the alternation itself (Zuñiga & Kittilä's 'diathetical operation', e.g. 'causativisation') and the derived alternant (Zuñiga & Kittilä's 'diathesis', e.g. 'causative') will be referred to here simply as a ~~diathesis~~, from Greek *διάθεσις* 'placement in order, (re)arrangement'.

 A side-effect of this approach is that 'active' is not a diathesis, but simply the unmarked counterpart of a diathetical operation.
 Even stronger, I will refrain from using the term 'active' because it immediately conjures up 'passive' as its antithesis.
 This opposition is too much of an oversimplification as 'passive' is just one of the hundreds of possible diatheses.
-Also, the 'active' does not necessarily describes an action, so content-wise this term is also ill-fitting.
-As an alternative, I will use the term ~~basic clause~~ as the unmarked base of comparison for all clause alternations.
-A basic clause is a clause with a single (finite) verb from, either in the German *Präsens* or *Präteritum* tense.^[Strictly speaking, a basic clause can also be a clause with a single finite verb in the *Konjunktiv I* or *Konjunktiv II*.
+Also, the 'active' does not necessarily describe an action, so content-wise this term is also ill-fitting.

+{#par:basicclause} As an alternative to 'active', I will use the term ~~basic clause~~ as the unmarked base of comparison for all clause alternations.
+A basic clause is a clause with a single finite verb from, either in the German *Präsens* or *Präteritum* tense.^[Strictly speaking, a basic clause can also be a clause with a single finite verb in the *Konjunktiv I* or *Konjunktiv II*.
 However, because these are rather rare nowadays I have hidden this possibility in this footnote.]
 All other verb forms, including the *Perfekt* and the other traditional German tense-aspect distinctions, are all ~~derived clauses~~, i.e. the result of some kind of clause alternations.
-A diathesis is thus a kind of derived clause.
-Additionally, a derived clause without diathesis will be called ~~epithesis~~, from Greek *ἐπίθεσις* 'placement upon, imposition'.
-Epithesis is grammatical marking 'on top of' a basic clause.^[There appears to be a rarely used alternative meaning of the term 'epithesis' in linguistics to indicate the addition of a sound to the end of the word, i.e. a special kind of epenthesis, see for example <http://www.websters1913.com/words/Epithesis>.]
+A diathesis is a special instance of a derived clause that also exhibits a diathetical operation.
+In constrast to a diathesis, a derived clause without any diathetical operation will be called ~~epithesis~~, from Greek *ἐπίθεσις* 'placement upon, imposition'.
+Epithesis is grammatical marking 'on top of' a basic clause.^[There appears to be a rarely used alternative meaning of the term 'epithesis' in linguistics to indicate the addition of a sound to the end of the word, i.e. a special kind of epenthesis, see for example <http://www.websters1913.com/words/Epithesis>, accessed 23 December 2022.]
 A summary of all major epithetical constructions will be presented in Chapter [-@sec:epithesis].

-The actual linguistic marking of a diathesis (for example using verbal morphology or auxiliaries) is called 'grammatical voice' in Zuñiga & Kittilä [-@zuniga2019: 4].
-This usage of the term 'voice' is rather unconventional, but I wholeheartedly subscribe to their proposal.
-The crux of this approach is that a 'voice' is the language-specific linguistic expression used to mark the diathesis.
+The actual linguistic marking of a diathesis (for example using verbal morphology or auxiliaries) is called ~~grammatical voice~~.
+The crux of this term is that a 'voice' is the language-specific linguistic expression used to mark the diathesis.
 For example, a diathesis in German can be 'voiced' by a reflexive pronoun (Chapter [-@sec:reflexive]) or by a light verb with a *zu‑In­fi­ni­tiv* (Chapter [-@sec:zuinfinitive]), and so on.
 The different kinds of grammatical voice in German are used here as the central organisational characteristic for the separation of the data chapters.
 An overview of the different German voices is given in [@sec:intro-voice].

-Zuñiga and Kittilä [-@zuniga2019: 3] use the term 'transitivity' [following @hopper1980] somewhat confusingly to describe the (recurrent) connection between a diathetical operation and semantic effects on the meaning of the clause.
-For example, when an accusative argument is remapped onto a prepositional phrase, this often implies less involvement of the participant.
+A major objective of research into diathesis is to describe the connection between a diathetical operation and its semantic effects on the meaning of the clause.^[Somewhat confusingly, Zuñiga and Kittilä [-@zuniga2019: 3] use the term 'transitivity' [following @hopper1980] for such semantic effects.
+However, the effects of diathetical operations seem to far surpass differences in transitivity.]
+For example, when an accusative argument is remapped onto a prepositional phrase ('antipassive') this often implies less involvement of the participant.
 The details of such semantic effects for each of the hundreds of diatheses in this book is an important and fascinating topic, for which I can currently offer only limited insights throughout.
 In practice, I assume that each diathesis as described here has some kind of semantic/pragmatic effect.
 However, the concise specification of these effects needs much more detailed research, which has to be provided by subsequent work.
 Wherever I can, I will observe tendencies and propose hypotheses for such future research.

-Lastly, I prefer to use the term 'diathesis' over the frequently attested term 'valency alternation' because there are many diatheses in which the valency does not change between the alternants.
-For example, in [@next] both sentences have the same (surface) valency, having a nominative, an accusative and a prepositional phrase.
+Lastly, I prefer to use the term 'diathesis' over the frequently attested term 'valency alternation', although in practice both terms can mostly be used interchangeably.
+There is only a difference when using a highly simplistic interpretation of the term 'valency', namely as indicating the ~~number~~ of arguments of a verb.
+There are many diatheses in which the number of arguments does not change between the alternants.
+For example, in [@next] both sentences have the same (surface) valency, having three arguments: a nominative case, an accusative case and a prepositional phrase.
 Yet, there clearly is a role-remapping between both sentences.
-Strictly speaking, valency alternations (in this arguably rather superficial interpretation of the term) are then just a subset of all possible diatheses.
+Strictly speaking, 'number-of-arguments' valency alternations are then just a subset of all possible diatheses.

 ::: ex
 a.
 Ich schmiere Salbe auf die Wunde.